Fiona Samuel

-Fiona Samuel MNZM (born 1961) is a New Zealand writer, actor and director who was born in Scotland.
+Fiona Samuel MNZM (born 1961) is a New Zealand writer, actor and director who was raised in Scotland from 1961 until the age of five.
+She moved to New Zealand and grew up in Christchurch before moving to Wellington to train as an actor at the New Zealand Drama School.
+She graduated from Toi Whakaari: New Zealand Drama School in 1980 with a Diploma in Acting.
 Samuel's award-winning career spans theatre, film, radio and television.
-She graduated from Toi Whakaari: New Zealand Drama School in 1980 with a Diploma in Acting.